zacstewart/zacstewart.github.io/README.md

 ## Loading Examples

-Before we can train a classifier, we need to load our example data in a format we can feed to our algorithm. scikit-learn typically likes things to be in a Numpy array-like structure.
+Before we can train a classifier, we need to load example data in a format we can feed to the learning algorithm. scikit-learn typically likes things to be in a Numpy array-like structure.
 For a spam classifier, it would be useful to have a 2-dimensional array containing email bodies in one column and a class (also called a label), i.e. spam or ham, for the document in another.

 A good starting place is a generator function that will take a file path, iterate recursively through all files in said path or its subpaths, and yield each email body contained therein.
-This allows us to dump our example data into directories without meticulously organizing it.
+This allows us to dump the example data into directories without meticulously organizing it.

 ```python